fliegerkappe/CST/readme.md

 # cd files
 # ./getcci.sh stig/RHEL-9-v2-r5-IA3.txt

-What you'll get back is just the CCI numbers and the associated requirements called out in that file, without the rest of the text in the file.
+What you'll get back is just the CCI numbers and the associated requirements called out in that file, without the rest of the STIG text in the file.

 Practical Search Commands if you're in a Linux terminal session: